Selling Numerology Reports and Other Business Opportunities

 Offering numerology readings at Psychic Fairs, new Age Expos, and other shows requiring an investment in booth or table cost are basically a crap shoot.
 Some are good, some are not so good.
 In 6 years of participating in approximately 30 to 40 shows a year, I have lost money in only 3 shows when based on booth cost and materials alone.

 However, when I include the cost of travel etc. I lost money on about one-third of the shows.
 Advice: don't go to shows requiring considerable travel and other expenses unless you are pretty sure your sales will be at least 3x your total investment.

 On the other hand: the chance of loosing money on a psychic fair in your area -- not requiring any travel expenses -- is small.

 Keep in mind, after participating in a show where, for example, you talked to 200 people and sold 40 numerology readings, you will get some residual sales and referrals as well.
 Going to shows is an excellent way to build up a database of customers for your numerology business.

 When you decide to participate in a show, whether it is a small local fair or a large New Life Expo, make sure your booth or table is dressed up nicely: with lights, a banner or two, some signs, a nice table cloth, a few books and sample reports, and so forth.
 Anything to make your booth attractive.
 Think of it as your living room.
 You want visitors to be comfortable and to feel welcome.
-Before your visitors even know what you are selling or what they want, you are competing with other vendors who have nice booths.
-The most attractive booths draw more visitors.

 Talk to your visitors.
 Be social and upbeat.
 Have the necessary equipment to make personal numerology readings on the spot.
 Customers don't mind coming back half an hour later to pick up their report.
 A promise to ship the report in the mail will not be an incentive to buy.